xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-postgresqldb-with-ansible.rst

 Gather the public IP address of the server and add it to the Ansible hosts catalog.
-The `add_host` task creates a new entry assigning the IP of the new server to the Ansible group `pgsql` and configure the SSH connection with the default username for your iamge, and set the private SSH key specified at the beginning.
+The `add_host` task creates a new entry assigning the IP of the new server to the Ansible group `pgsql` and configure the SSH connection with the default username for your image, and set the private SSH key specified at the beginning.

 Make the new Ubuntu 16.04 compatible with Ansible